 The story of an old Jewish widow named Daisy Werthan and her relationship with her black chauffeur, Hoke.
-From an initial mere work relationship grew in 25 years a strong friendship between the two very different characters in a time when those types of relationships where shunned.
+From an initial mere work relationship grew in 25 years a strong friendship between the two very different characters, in a time when those types of relationships were shunned.

 'Pleasantly plump' teenager Tracy Turnblad achieves her dream of becoming a regular on the Corny Collins Dance Show.
 Now a teen hero, she starts using her fame to speak out for the causes she believes in, most of all integration.
 In doing so, she earns the wrath of the show's former star, Amber Von Tussle, as well as Amber's manipulative, pro-segregation parents.
 The rivalry comes to a head as Amber and Tracy vie for the title of Miss Auto Show 1963.